spatie/laravel-collection-macros/README.md

 Retrieve the first item using the callable given as the first parameter.
 If no value exists, push the value of the second parameter into the collection.
 You can pass a callable as the second parameter.

+This method is really useful when dealing with cached class properties, where you want to store a value retrieved from an API or computationally expensive function in a collection to be used multiple times.

 ```php
 $collection = collect([1, 2, 3])->firstOrPush(fn($item) => $item === 4, 4);